UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_3_Navigation/mvvm_navigation_1.md

 The model implements the interface `INotifyPropertyChanged` and respective `PropertyChanged` property.

-There is not a lot to dicuss about this class except that it's standalone,  testable (not that there is much to test) and *it is a reference type*.
-This might be relevent if we wish to pass by reference later.
+There is not a lot to discuss about this class except that it's standalone,  testable (not that there is much to test) and *it is a reference type*.
+This might be relevant if we wish to pass by reference later.

 A single instance of the model was instantiates in the `App` class (see previous section above) and passed to the